jonnikim/Project2Scheduler/README.md

 ```bash
 npm install
 ```
-Edit config.json to match your MySQLWorkbench or equivalent
+### Configure your config.json
+-Head to /config/config.json and update fields as needed.

+### Load Database
+-Open MySQLWorkbench or equivalent and use the schema.sql to create the 'scheduler' database

+### Start the App

 ```bash
 npm start
 ```
-Open up localhost:8084
+-Open up localhost:8084

 ## Additional Links